jdcalus/STSA-Workshop-2-WCS/README.md

 ![Architecture Overview](/images/wk2-wcs-workspaces-dialog-node-temperature-json-default.png)

+You can click the **green X** in the upper right to close the dialog node editor.

 26. The last step is to update the **ChangeColor** dialog node, with a similar action command. but this time set the command value to **"action":"changeColor"**

 ![Architecture Overview](/images/wk2-wcs-workspaces-dialog-node-changecolor-json.png)

 We are now finished with the entire Dialog.
-Congratulations.
-We will be coming back here to make a couple of minor updates.
+Congratulations!
 Now is time to test your code.

 ## NodeRed Flow
 What might become obvious is that the responses from WCS are static.
 There is nothing personalized in the responses.